What to do if you lapse or relapse

 Lapses, relapses and other setbacks are totally normal.
 You might feel bad right now, but that will pass.
 Whether this is your first lapse or not, this is a chance to:

-- learn more about your triggers and how to avoid them
+- learn more about your triggers: see our advice on knowing your triggers and how to avoid them

 - show people how they can help you in future